 Related article: Is SEO Worth It for Small Businesses?

-Why keyword research matters
+Why keyword research is important

 By identifying and utilizing popular keywords, you drive more organic traffic to your website.
 The more people find your website with your carefully selected keywords, the more your traffic (and your business) will grow.